 If you're passionate about making a difference by using education to improve people’s lives, then BA (Hons) Education will give you the tools to do just that.
 Exploring the varied world of education you’ll develop your own personal philosophy and career path, whether in teaching or another education-related profession.
-As well as the core education modules, you can take modules from other courses, such as history to work within museums, or youth modules to go into youth work and community development.
+As well as the core education modules, you can take modules from other courses, such as history to work within museums, or Early Childhood Studies modules to go into Early Years work.

 Sustainability and social justice are central to the course.
 You’ll examine global issues such as climate change, inequality, migration, changing societies and disability to further explore the role of education.
 Psychology modules permeate the course helping our understanding of individuals, groups and society to enable you to make a positive impact.
 Optional modules allow you to tailor your degree to suit your interests and career aspirations.

 Put theory into practice on work placements and volunteering opportunities.
 Students have worked in a wide variety of places including: Camp America, animal shelters, schools, museums and charities, gaining valuable experience and contacts.
 You can also partake in additional training on topics such as first aid and the Makaton language system.
 This provides you with unique skills and furthers your employment opportunities upon graduating.

 You’ll explore volunteering in your first year, then complete a work placement in your second year.
 There are also further industry placement opportunities between the second and third year and in the third year.
 Your practice and professional development will be underpinned by lectures, seminars, tutorials and workshops.
 You will also complete a range of assessments such as written assignments, individual and group presentations, case studies, blogs and in-class exams.

 BBC at A levels, DMM at BTEC or use a combination of your qualifications to achieve the required tariff total.